 Studies have shown the negative impacts of this GIPSA rule in excess of \$360 million annually in the turkey industry and more than \$400 million in the pork industry.
 A study conducted by John Dunham and Associates showed job losses of 104,000 and a reduction in national gross domestic product by \$14 billion annually.
+How can government help?
+Though most people in the livestock next Farm Bill.

-tion in national gross domestic product by \$14 billion annually.
 How can government help?
 Though most people in the livestock industry prefer minimal government involvement, there are ways that you have been helping and there are ways that you can continue to ensure the economic viability of our industry.

 Continued funding of EQIP is imperative for our industry's ability to implement many conservation practices.
-We are pleased that the 2008 Farm Bill kept 60 percent of these funds for animal agriculture and would hope that these funds would continue in the next Farm Bill.
+We are pleased that the 2008 Farm Bill kept 60 percent of these funds for animal agriculture and would hope that these funds would continue in the

 Flexibility to the existing EQIP program for innovative environmental stewardship programs and projects would be a positive development, making it easier for livestock and poultry farmers to access these funds.
-Farms should not be restricted to the access of these resources based upon size, financial benchmarks or animal units.
+Farms should not be restricted to the access of these resources based upon size, financial benchmarks or animal units